ringcentral/ringcentral-php/README.md

     More info about installation on [Linux / Unix / OSX](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) and [Windows](https://getcomposer.org/doc/00-intro.md#installation-windows).

-3. Add the following line to your `composer.json` or create the one from scratch:

-    ```json
-    {
-        "minimum-stability": "dev"
-    }
-    ```

-2. Run the Composer command to install the latest version of SDK:
+3. Run the Composer command to install the latest version of SDK:

     ```sh
     $ php composer.phar require ringcentral/ringcentral-php
     ```

-3. Require Composer's autoloader in your PHP script (assuming it is in the same directory where you installed Composer):
+4. Require Composer's autoloader in your PHP script (assuming it is in the same directory where you installed Composer):

     ```php
     require('vendor/autoload.php');